aurelia/aurelia/docs/user-docs/developer-guides/router-lite/configuring-routes.md

 #### Wildcard parameters

-Wildcard parameters.
-Unlike required and optional parameters, wildcard parameters are not prefixed with a colon, instead of using an asterisk.
-The asterisk works as a catch-all, capturing everything provided after it.
+The wildcard parameters, start with an asterisk instead of a colon, act as a catch-all, capturing everything provided after it.

 ```typescript
 import { IRouteableComponent, IRoute } from "@aurelia/router";